ROCm/MIOpen/doc/src/perfdatabase.md

 **CONV_BWD (3)** `MIOPEN_FIND_ENFORCE` affects only Backward Data convolutions.

 **CONV_WRW (4)** `MIOPEN_FIND_ENFORCE` affects only Backward With Regard to Weights (a.k.a.
 WRW) convolutions.

+### Updating MIOpen and the User Db

+It is important to note that if the user installs a new version of MIOpen, it is recommended that the user move, or delete their old user performance database file.
+This will prevent older database entries from polution the configurations shipped with the newer system database.
+The user can find the file with the suffix `*.updb.txt` in the user perf db path.